cl-library-docs/common-lisp-libraries/docs/postmodern.md

 → boolean

+The transaction safe version of save-dao.
+Tries to insert the given dao using insert-dao.
+If this raises a unique key violation error, it tries to update it by using update-dao instead.
+Be aware that there is a possible race condition here ― if some other process deletes the row at just the right moment, the update fails as well.
+Returns a boolean telling you whether a new row was inserted.

 Acts exactly like save-dao, except that it protects its attempt to insert the object with a rollback point, so that a failure will not abort the transaction.